ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

 - brokers support acknowledgement of the delivery of messages from producers, there are 3 acknowledgement modes
     - ack=0 -> no acks, producer doesnt wait for acks
     - ack=1 -> waits for leader broker ack
+        - this mode gives at-least-once gaurantee, but not consistency if master dies after ack and replicas didnt get msg and promote
+        - doesn't prevent more-than-one b/c maybe producer sends duplicate msg b/c the ack takes to long to arrive (use idempotency)
     - ack=2 -> wait for acks from all in-sync replicas of a partition
         - leader broker waits for all in-sync replicas to receive b4 sending ack
 - consuming is pull based, so consumer can choose what pace they consume